BrightspaceUI/core/components/dialog/README.md

 ### Specifying an `autofocus` Element (Optional)

 To specify which element should be focused, add the `autofocus` attribute to that element.
-An element with the `autofocus` attribute will receive focus if any of the following are true:

-* The element has a `tabindex` value of `0` or `-1`
+An element with the `autofocus` attribute will receive focus if the element has a `tabindex` value of `0` or `-1`, or is a naturally focusable element (e.g. button).
-* The element has a focusable descendant in the plain DOM or its Shadow DOM
-* The element is a naturally focusable element (e.g. button)

 Note that the element must be in the dialog content's DOM scope and not within another component's Shadow DOM.